graphpaperpress/Sell-Media/README.md

 *   Accept payments via PayPal.
 Additional payment gateways are also available.

 **New in version 2.5: Gutenberg Blocks**
-Insert galleries in many different formats using Sell Media blocks for Gutenberg!
+Insert galleries, sliders, filters, and search forms in many different styles using Sell Media blocks for Gutenberg!

 = Resources =